benhoyt/benhoyt.github.com/writings/python-api-design.md

 pathlib.Path('resume.html').write_text(response.text)
 ```

 We've forgotten to check `response.status_code`, so this code silently writes my 404 page HTML to `resume.html`.
 You can "fix" it by checking the `status_code` attribute or calling `raise_for_status`, but the API design means it's easy to forget.
-APIs should be designed so that it's hard to do the wrong thing.
+APIs should be designed so that it's hard to make mistakes.

 **Takeaway: If an error occurs, raise an exception; use custom exceptions where appropriate.**

 ## Versioning and backwards-compatibility

 If you're publishing changes to your library on the [Python Package Index (PyPI)](https://pypi.org/), you should always bump up the version number and write release notes about what changed.
-But there's a lot of nuance in that...
+But there's a lot of nuance in that.

-Most of you probably know about [semantic versioning](https://semver.org/), or "semver" for short, which is where you have a version number like 1.2.3, where 1 is the *major* version, 2 is the *minor* version, and 3 is the *patch* version.
+You've probably heard of [semantic versioning](https://semver.org/), or "semver" for short.
+This is where you have a version number like 1.2.3, where 1 is the *major* version, 2 is the *minor* version, and 3 is the *patch* version.

 The semver spec says you should increment the:

-* MAJOR version when you make incompatible API changes
+* Major version when you make incompatible API changes
-* MINOR version when you add functionality in a backward compatible manner
+* Minor version when you add functionality in a backward compatible manner
-* PATCH version when you make backward compatible bug fixes
+* Patch version when you make backward compatible bug fixes

 It's pretty easy to do.
 Just make your version first 1.0.0, and go from there.
 When you add a new class or function, bump it up to 1.1.0, then 1.2.0, and so on.
-That middle number can go past 9 and get very high, like 1.42.0 or even 1.747.0.
+It's common for the middle number to go past 9 and even get very high, like 1.42.0 or 1.365.0.

 Remember that you're making your API for users, so you want to be *very* slow to update the major version.
-It will mean that if your users want to upgrade, they'll have to update their code.
+If your users want to upgrade to a new major version, they'll likely have to change their code.
 This is a real pain, so don't do it often!

+This is a bit opinionated, but I think you should only ship a new major version when you're completely changing the structure of the API.

+**Takeaway: Be kind to your users; only break backwards compatibility if you're overhauling your API.**

 The nice thing is that Python has some great features for keeping things backwards-compatible: two of the main ones are *keyword arguments* and *dynamic typing*.

 Let's go back to our fish ’n’ chip library.
-Here's version one -- you can order a number of scoops of chips, and a number of fish:
+Here's version one -- you can order a number of scoops of chips and a number of fish:

 ```python
 def order(chips=None, fish=None):